-The problem started when I had a bird's nest in my loft last year.
+The problem started when I had a bird's nest in my loft.
 I was warned to get it cleared out as soon as the fledglings had gone to avoid getting bitten by starling mite, but no one warned me about wooly bears.
 Apparently they live in bird's nests, but when the nest is empty they migrate in search of new food sources.

 My first sign of trouble was spotting a brown 'husk' on a pale coloured jumper.
 On closer inspection it was a shed skin and the culprit wasn't far away.

 Getting Rid of Insects in Yarn & Knitwear

 Thankfully they hadn't done much damage.
 A thorough clean of the wardrobe and washing all the knitwear in the effected area was the first step.
 (See below for instructions on how to wash knitwear.)

 I had some items I didn't want to wash, such as unfinished knitting projects and my yarn stash, so these went through a few freeze-thaw cycles to kill anything that might be lurking.
 I sealed them in plastic bags and put them in the freezer for a couple of days followed by 2-3 days at room temperature.
 I repeated this a couple of times.

 My new storage regimen should help prevent further attacks.

 Storing Knitwear and Knitting Yarn